 A bridge should contrast from the other sections of the songs – this contrast can come from a dynamic shift, melodic shift, tonal shift, or even a key change.
 This section of the song should be able to tie (or “bridge”) your song’s story together while adding new feeling to it.

-How you write and employ and write your bridge is up to you and your own creativity – and once you have these tips and tricks in your toolbox, you can use them to your advantage!
+How you write and employ your bridge is up to you and your own creativity – and once you have these tips and tricks in your toolbox, you can use them to your advantage!

 1. Introduce a new melodic hook (or multiple melodic hooks)